zzt007/carla_examples/README.md

 ### 2024.12.03
 1. use Traffic Manager to set up background vehicles, for a single processing
 2. batch processing the scenario 1&2 , and record the demo video

+### 2024.12.04
+1. add the batch processing script for scenario 4
+2. attention : it just change on the origin code, and you just need to open the batch process mode in the argparse